-Conductor identification of distribution and control cables should be an Arabic number plus a number to be printed on single-colored insulation.
-Example: "1-ONE," "2-TWO," etc. or "1-BLACK," "2-WHITE," etc., per color code Table 22 or Table 23.
-The legend shall be repeated at intervals not exceeding 8 cm.
+Conductor identification of distribution and control cables should be printed with alphanumeric characters on solid colored insulation.
+Example: "1-ONE," "2-TWO," etc. or "1-BLACK," "2-WHITE," etc., per color code in Table 22 or Table 23.
+The legend shall be repeated at intervals not exceeding 8 cm (3 in).
 The characters shall be clear and legible.
 Colored insulation may be used as an alternate.

-If an insulated conductor is functioning as a grounding conductor (normally not a current carrying conductor) in a distribution system, then it shall be colored as green or green and yellow.
+An insulated conductor functioning as a grounding conductor (normally not a current carrying conductor) in a distribution system shall be colored green or green with yellow stripe.